Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 • Let yourself feel the emotion without reacting right away.
 When you stop fighting your feelings, they often become less intense.

-• Because anger is physiologically activating, pairing AVP with intentional breathing (such as slow exhalations or a “physiological sigh”) can help re-engage parasympathetic pathways and bring the prefrontal cortex back online.
+• Because anger activates your body, pairing AVP with intentional breathing, like slow exhalations or a “physiological sigh,” can help calm your nervous system and bring your thinking brain back online.

 Expression vs. Reaction